 This is an older book (1992) but has useful information that is still relevant today to help clear away the unconscious agreement patterns that undermine even your best intentions in your healthy relationships.
 This book is written for individuals and couples and covers a broad range of unhelpful relationship dynamics that you can identify and start to break.

 by Janis A. Spring

 This book is a classic in the relationship genre and one to be read if you’re struggling with the aftermath of an affair.
-Janis is direct in her advice for couples that have been hit by betrayal and she has a ‘no nonsense’ approach to what they need to do to start the healing process.
-The latest edition has a special section for those dealing with online affairs in cyberspace.
+Janis is direct in her relationship advice for couples that have been hit by betrayal, and she has a no-nonsense approach to what they need to do to start the healing process.
+The latest edition has a special section that is a practical guide on conflict resolution for those dealing with online affairs in cyberspace.

 by Dr. Gary Chapman

-Do you know which love language you use, or more importantly, the love language that your partner uses?
-New York Times bestselling author Dr. Gary Chapman helps you identify your own and your partner’s love language so you can better understand your blocks closeness.
-I love the simple steps at the end of each chapter, which is dedicated to a love language, to help you communicate on a deeper and more loving level with your partner.
+Do you know which love language you use or, more importantly, the love language that your partner uses?
+New York Times bestselling author Dr. Gary Chapman helps you identify your own and your partner’s love language so you can better understand your blocks to closeness.
+I love the simple steps at the end of each chapter, which are dedicated to love languages to help you have essential conversations which improve relationships.

 by John Gottman, PhD

 Dr. John Gottman appears on this list twice, but it’s hard not to recognise his incredible contribution to the field of relationships and couples therapy.
 In this book, Dr. Gottman shares a 5-step program to help improve all the relationships in your life, including your spouse, family and work colleagues.

 Do you need relationship help?